UVADS/error-handling/python/README.md

 logging.error("LOOK OUT!
 This is an error!!")
 ```

-Results in an error log entry:
+The log results from above:
 ```
 2023-09-18 14:09:28,328 - WARNING - This is a warning
 2023-09-18 14:10:26,890 - ERROR - LOOK OUT!
 This is an error!!